flynnbr11/QMLA/docs/overview.rst

 ======
 Models encapsulate the physics of a system.
-We generically refer to `models` because :term:`QMLA` is indifferent to the formulism employed to describe the system.
+We generically refer to `models` because :term:`QMLA` is indifferent to the formalism employed to describe the system.
 Usually we mean `Hamiltonian` models, although :term:`QMLA` may also be used to learn `Lindbladian` models.